The Charismatic Movement – And Why I Left

 There are very serious, Holy Spirit‑grieving issues in these ‘churches’.
 I have seen it firsthand.
 I have seen a visiting ‘Healer’ pretend to heal by ‘extending’ an old woman’s leg, which was fully endorsed by the Pastor in my opinion, since he also sat next to him, and as he did it he applauded this man.
 The whole point of this false healing was to increase expectancy.
 This person has a “ministry of healing”, teaching others to heal.
 He prayed for many on that day, and none were healed.
 What’s shocking is that Peterborough Church continues to support this person/ministry.

-It was evident that some people in the most senior leadership positions do not lead with either the love of Jesus Christ or biblical discernment.
+It was evident from their behaviour that some people in the most senior leadership positions at this church do not lead with either the love of Jesus Christ or biblical discernment.
 They are greatly deceived.
 And regrettably deceiving many others.

 We left the church carefully and gracefully, handing over our leadership responsibilities over a three‑month period.
 We loved both the people we cared for and those around us in leadership, and we still do.
 I left social media a few years ago, although my wife has continued using it.
 About a week after our leaving the church, a group of 6/7 women ‘defriended’ my wife, all on the same day.
 Is this love that Jesus Christ sheds abroad in our hearts, really?